 Mayenne is a department in Pays de la Loire.
 It’s named after the River Mayenne and has three districts, 32 townships and 261 municipalities.
 The capital and largest city is lovely Laval which features a beautiful chateau, weekly fabulous market, cultural venues and many good restaurants.
 Mayenne has a warm and temperate climate, stunning countryside and borders with Normandy (Departments of Manche and Orne) and Brittany (Ile-et-Vilaine department).
 And, if you’re looking for a tranquil area, where property prices are tempting then check out out property guide to Mayenne.

 Edward North from Yorkshire is now a local.
 Having often holidayed with his wife in France, they dreamed of moving there, and when he was offered redundancy, saw a chance to make the dream come true.
 His wife agreed to give up her high pressure job and they searched for their ideal property.
 They chose Mayenne because it fitted their criteria for beautiful countryside and a great choice of relatively cheap properties.
 They found their ideal home which had lots of land, big barns and no close neighbours.
 “We fancied a change in pace of life and we have certainly found it here” says Edward.
-He now works for Leggett Immobillier, the award winning agency which specialises in local agents who speak English.
 We asked Edward to tell us why Mayenne is an idea place for expats to consider their good life in France…

 Property Guide to Mayenne

 What is the appeal of Mayenne for buyers?